Codesque/Codesque/README.md

 <details>
     <summary>More About Me 🧞</summary>

-- 🔭 I’m currently on a journey to build **e-commerce applications**
+- 🔭 I’m currently on a journey to build **Game AIs**
-- 🐳 I'm currently learning **Spring Boot**
+- 🐳 I'm currently learning **Procedural Generation**
 - 🤝 I’m looking for help with **finding projects to contribute to!**
-- 💬 Ask me about open source, web development, and game development
+- 💬 Ask me about Unity , C# , Game Optimization ...
 </details>
 <br>
 <br>